Contributors: Nick Bexfield, Penny Watson

 - Hepatocellular disease (see primary and systemic causes of liver disease).

-- Obstructive: intrahepatic, eg neoplasia, inflammation; extrahepatic, eg pancreatic neoplasia or inflammation, bile stones.
+- Biliary tract obstruction: intrahepatic, eg neoplasia, inflammation; extrahepatic, eg chronic pancreatitis, pancreatic neoplasia or inflammation, gall stones (choleliths).

 Initial Symptomatic Treatment

 - Intravenous fluids if acute worsening.

 - Sucralfate Sucralfate and omeprazole Omeprazole or an H2 blocker if gastrointestinal bleeding.

 Cimetidine Cimetidine decreases liver P450 enzymes → alterations in metabolism of many drugs.
 Use other H2 blocking drugs first, eg ranitidine Ranitidine.